-The town of Cobar has a hot, semi-arid climate which means that Cobar have hot summers and cool to mild winters.
+The town of Cobar has a hot, semi-arid climate which means that Cobar has hot summers and cool to mild winters.
 Rainfall is extremely variable in the area, particularly in late summer and early spring.
 Rainfall is commonly about 4 days per month.
 Therefore, Cobar receives an annual rainfall of 390mm and the maximum rainfall reaches an excess of 200mm in any month.

 The Best Cobar Attractions